The Life, Work, and Legacy of Pastor R.G. “Jerry” Osborne

 Jerry's Move to Chino

 The summer of 1992 was by far and away the most difficult and painful time in Jerry's long and fruitful ministry.
 A man to whom Jerry had reached out to help, grabbed hold of Jerry's hand of mercy and pulled him down as hard as he could.
-After nearly years of support and encouragement from Jerry and his church, both financially and spiritually, this ingrate began to secretly call for meetings with Jerry's church members where he would fill their itching ears with all sorts of slanderous gossip about Jerry Osborne and his family.
+After years of support and encouragement from Jerry and his church, both financially and spiritually, this messenger of Satan called for private meetings with Jerry's church members where he filled many itching ears with all sorts of slanderous accusations against Jerry Osborne and his family.
 None were spared!
 Full of stinging betrayal and crushing heartbreak, Jerry did not see how he could possibly continue.
-Long-time friends were abandoning him and leaving the church, and those who remained hardly seemed loyal.
+Long-time friends were abandoning him and leaving the church.
 I must emphasize the impact this emotional trauma had on both his ministry and his life.
 Such was the blow to his ministry that he publicly resigned from the pulpit, and such was the agony personally that he moved from his Norwalk home of 35 years, taking up residence in the former home of his mother-in-law in Chino.
 Jerry Osborne had been humiliated and brought down to the lowest depths of despair.
-It has been often wondered aloud if this greatest of trials did not indeed shorten his life.
+One wonders if this satanic attack did not shorten his life.

 Most men have abandoned the ministry for far less than what Jerry endured at the hand of one of his own.
 But Jerry was never in the ministry for himself, and this is the only reason he persevered the way he did.
 If a verse could sum up the motivation and ministry of my grandfather, perhaps it would be 1 Peter 2:21-23: "For even hereunto were ye called: because Christ also suffered for us, leaving us an example, that ye should follow his steps...Who, when he was reviled, reviled not again; when he suffered, he threatened not; but committed himself to him that judgeth righteously."